Inspiaaa/UnityHFSM/README.md

    fsm.Trigger("OnCollision");
    ```

-Therefore UnityHFSM supports **both polling-based and event-based** transitions, as well as the feature to bypass the concept of transitions all together.
+Therefore, UnityHFSM supports **both polling-based and event-based** transitions, as well as the feature to bypass the concept of transitions all together.
 That's pretty cool.

 There is also a slight variation of the `Transition` state change behaviour, that allows you to change to a specific state **from any** other state (a "global" transition as opposed to a "local" / "direct" transition).
 They have the same `forceInstantly` / `needsExitTime` handling as normal transitions.